seung-lab/cloud-volume/README.md

 - Only 3 dimensions + RBG channels currently supported for images.
 - No data versioning.

-\* Except the new mutli-res format for now.
-\*\* fpzip compressed data, used for 32-bit per pixel vectors, is not currently visualizable.
+\* fpzip compressed data, used for 32-bit per pixel vectors, is not currently visualizable.

 ## Setup